gopherjs/gopherjs/compiler/internal/dce/README.md

 Once all dependencies are taken into consideration we have the set of alive declarations.
-Anything not considered alive is considered dead and may be safely eliminated, i.e. not outputted to the JS file(s).
+Anything not considered alive is considered dead and may be safely eliminated, i.e. not outputted to JS.

 - [Idea](#idea)
   - [Package](#package)